 Produced by software giant Oracle, NetSuite is a cloud-based enterprise resource planning (ERP) platform that offers a range of products and services, including financial management, accounting, HR, payroll, and more.

-As a comprehensive business management solution, NetSuite combines multiple platforms in one, making its scope much broader than the other solutions on this list.
-But here, we’ll focus more on the accounting side of things.
-Here’s what NetSuite’s cloud accounting software offers:
+While it combines multiple platforms in one, making its scope much broader than the other solutions on this list, here are its key accounting features:

 - General ledger capabilities, including reporting and audit trails